VlachosGroup/openmkm/docs/input.md

 YAML nodes), *key1, key2*. *key1* has a single data value, *value1* assigned
 to it.
 On the other hand *key2* consists of nested compound data (which is again a dictionary) as value.
 The keys of nested dictionary can be thought of as level-2 keys.
-Intersting would be the value for *nested\_key2*, which is a sequence (also called array) of two values, *array\_value1* and *array\_value2*.
+Interesting would be the value for *nested\_key2*, which is a sequence (also called array) of two values, *array\_value1* and *array\_value2*.

 YAML is a free format.
 So *key1 : value1* line could have been given below the